 1. Spam Complaints

-Spam complaints stem from recipients who have taken the time to notify their provider of unwanted and/or unsolicited email.
+Spam complaints stem from recipients who have taken the time to notify their provider of unwanted or unsolicited emails.
 As you might imagine, spam complaints are a factor in sender reputation.

-Due to the obvious connection to deliverability, spam complaints have a tendency to be overvalued in terms of their impact.
+Due to the obvious connection to deliverability, spam complaints tend to be overvalued in terms of their impact.
 Spam complaints are important, but they’re only one element of the equation.
 They shouldn’t be viewed as be-all and end-all.